atelechev/astrocadre/README.md

 ### Themes

-Themes allow to switch easily between different sets of graphical representation.
+The themes allow to switch easily between different sets of graphical representation.
 For example, the following series of images contain exactly the same view, rendered with various themes.

 1. `Sky Chart` theme: